Our Approach to Occupational Therapy

 Occupational therapy addresses a person’s ability to return to their everyday life activities.
-These include home, work, community, and leisure activities.
-An occupational therapist completes an evaluation to identify any areas of impairment that limit a person’s performance of daily tasks.
-These impairments can by physical, sensory, visual, perceptual, and/or cognitive.
-The therapist then provides client centered treatment that helps increase upper extremity range of motion, strength, coordination, and sensation.
-It also helps reduce pain and swelling.
-Treatments will also explore adaptive techniques and devices if necessary.
+These include home, work/school, community, and leisure activities.
+At ESP Sports Medicine in Lafayette, Colorado, our expert occupational therapist completes a thorough occupational therapy evaluation to identify any areas of impairment that limit a person’s performance of their daily tasks.
+These impairments can be physical, sensory, visual, perceptual, and/or cognitive.

 An occupational therapist is also able to treat patients with neurological problems.
-This treatment improves visual perception, processing, thinking skills, sensory re-education, and compensation.
-Re-education of the neuromuscular system facilitates movement and coordination.
-It also improves trunk stability which enhances stability and balance while performing tasks.
+This treatment improves eye movements and vision, vestibular issues, perception, information processing, thinking skills, sensory re-education, and compensation techniques.
+Re-education of the neuromuscular system facilitates movement, strength, and coordination.
+It also improves trunk strength and postural control which enhances stability and balance while performing motor tasks.

 Treatments include patient and family education to promote understanding and follow through of the techniques and exercises the patient is learning.
 We foster independence and the individual’s goals are the utmost priority.

 Schedule an Occupational Evaluation

 Easy to make appts, responsive team, no waiting and quality care— since sustaining a life altering TBI on a mountain run, my cognitive therapy appts have been crucial in my recovery — not only did Camma equip me with the tools needed to navigate challenges she also communicated with my neurologist, a catalyst to optimizing treatment.

 Occupational therapy is beneficial because it allows patients to return to their everyday lives.
 Whether it be home, school, work, community, or leisure an occupational therapist is a great way to get back to doing what you love most.